Home / Education / Crypto / Trading / Crypto Fear And Greed Index, Explained

 What is the Crypto Fear and Greed Index?

 The Crypto Fear and Greed Index is a metric designed to assess the market sentiment of cryptocurrencies at any given moment.
-This index measures over a spectrum from a single number between 1 and 100, showing extreme fear (1) to extreme greed (100) within the market.
+This index measures a spectrum from a single number between 1 and 100, showing extreme fear (1) to extreme greed (100) within the market.

 History Of The Crypto Fear And Greed Index

-While traditional indices focus on asset performance, the crypto index factors in emotional triggers that can lead to deviations from long-term price ranges.
-The indicator is built on the following components:
+First introduced in February 2018 by alternative.me, this index is Bitcoin-specific but is often used to assess the sentiment of the broader crypto sector.
+While traditional indices focus on asset performance, the crypto index factors in triggers that lead to deviations from long-term price ranges.
+The Fear and Greed Index was built on the following components:

 • Surveys: Survey data contributes to the sentiment index and offers an additional perspective on market sentiment.